Digital Surveillance Sensors

 Code Samples

-Libraries are available for JavaScript, Python, and R. The following samples show how to import the library and fetch national Delphi’s Digital Surveillance SAR3 Sensor data for epiweeks 201940 and 202001-202010 (11 weeks total).
+Libraries are available for R and Python.
+The following samples show how to import the library and fetch national Delphi’s Digital Surveillance SAR3 Sensor data for epiweeks 201501-202001.

 Optionally install the package using pip(env):